Agricultural Literacy Curriculum Matrix

 Wheat and Dolls

-Students will learn how wheat is grown and processed into flour and other wheat products and create wheat puppets to perform a play.
+Students investigate how wheat is grown and processed into flour and other wheat products and create wheat puppets to perform a play.

 Interest Approach — Engagement:

 - The Wheat Doll by Alison L. Randall

 - White 0–6 months bobby socks, 1 per student

 - Tablespoons for measuring

 - Wheat Theme activity sheets

 - Utah Agriculture Activity Map (Theme 3)